fwg001/fwg001.github.io/_posts/2024-04-19-leadership-summit.markdown

 ## Historic Venue

 The [SVB Experience Center](https://g.co/kgs/Kndq68U) is a great new iteration of this historic pavilion at One Bush Plaza.
-The small circular building contrasts with the massive nineteen story office tower across the Japanese inspired plaza.
+The small circular building contrasts with the massive nineteen-story office tower across the Japanese-inspired plaza.
 The complex, [built in 1959](https://www.tclf.org/landscapes/one-bush-plaza), was designed by Edward Charles Bassett of Skidmore, Owings & Merrill in the International Style.

-In the mix of tall towers along Market Street you may walk by without noticing it today, but at the time it was a strong futuristic design statement.
-You can still see the original style in the restored building today, with its 360 degree glass walls, geometric ceiling structure, terrazzo floors, and spiral staircase.
+In the mix of tall towers along Market Street, you may walk by without noticing it today, but at the time it was a strong futuristic design statement.
+You can still see the original style in the restored building today, with its 360-degree glass walls, geometric ceiling structure, terrazzo floors, and spiral staircase.
 The lower level includes an imposing bank vault that our SVB host explained will store a wine collection for events.
-Its nice to see this interesting architecture preserved and open for use.
+It's nice to see this interesting architecture preserved and open for use.

 ![Leadership Summit photo](/assets/posts/summit2.png)